-How others perceive you is far much more a part of you than most of us might care to think, and I started this blog in 2013 as an antidote to that; I no longer liked who I was becoming, or – at least – I no longer liked who you thought I was.
+How others perceive you is far much more a part of you than most of us might care to think.
+I started this blog in 2013 as an antidote to that: I no longer liked who I was becoming, or – at least – I no longer liked who you thought I was.

-In the years before this blog, I embodied all the cliches of a 20 something with a so called successful career.
+In the years before this blog, I embodied all the cliches of a 20 something with the ‘successful’ career.
 The only juggling I was required to do was the lap top and the large latte.
 I recall a filofax.
 I thought life was hard sometimes, but it wasn’t really.

 Weekly, my patch could cover a radius stretching from the south coast, to Edinburgh, with detours via Canary Wharf along the way.
-Then, as my belly and then my babies grew, the rest of my world shrunk unimaginably.
-Where once I’d quaffed blinis in various airport lounges in various continents, now I struggled to get myself and the double buggy out of the door, across the road, to the parent and toddler group.
-Once while at the baby group, I fished a piece of plum out of my 18 month year old’s mouth to find it wasn’t a plum at all.
+But as my belly and then my babies grew, the rest of my world shrunk unimaginably.
+Where previously I’d quaffed fizz in various airport lounges in various continents, now I struggled to get myself and the double buggy out of the door, across the road and to the parent and toddler group.
+Once while at the baby group, I fished a piece of plum out of my 18 month old’s mouth to find it wasn’t a plum at all.
 It was a slug.
 I calmed myself on a lidl brand hob nob and finally accepted things had changed.

 Not only had things changed, but you thought I had too.
-You knew who I was, and I hated how you had me down; I decided to put a few things down for myself.
-At the age of 37 I startedto write, and out of from beneath the nappies emerged Cogito Ergo Mum.
+You knew who I was and I hated how you had me down, so I decided to put a few things down for myself.
+At the age of 37 I started to write, and out of from beneath the nappies emerged Cogito Ergo Mum.

-I ‘m back in paid work now, in jobs that aren’t glamour, but are golden – to me at least; it’s no longer fools gold I pursue, it’s the real deal: real balance, considered meaning, true values.
+I ‘m back in paid work now in jobs that aren’t glamour, but are golden – to me at least.
+It’s no longer fools gold I pursue, instead it’s the real deal: real balance, considered meaning, true values.

 Cogito Ergo Mum’s never gone viral (although she once caught quite a cold) and she will never make me rich, nor famous, but she’s shifted the world’s perception of me a teeny, tiny fraction, and that’s all it took for me to like not so much who I think I am, but what you see.

-In my teeny, tiny part on the stage of the world, Cogito Ergo Mum helps me like the part that I play.
+In my teeny, supporting role in the theatre of life, Cogito Ergo Mum helps me like the part that I play.
 I hope she can help you too.